 Guille Burgos presented the Desert/Mountain Children's Center Client Services monthly reports.
 She asked for her or Linda Llamas to be contacted regarding any discrepancies in the reports.
 Guille asked the directors to remind teachers be mindful of what is happening with students.
-If there are any changes in a child's behavior to link students to mental health services.
+If there are any changes to link students to mental health services.
 Guille said students are going through difficult times due to isolation and lack of connection with others.